nathj07/c-pod/README.md

 The `nc` command is standard under MacOS - you may need to install it if using another OS.

+If you need to connect via a bastion host, then use a command like:

+    ssh -L 0.0.0.0:1080:<%= cgi.server_name%>:1080 -N bastion.host.com &

+with this in your SSH configuration:

+    ProxyCommand /usr/bin/nc -X 5 -x localhost:1080 %h %p

 ### Web Access

 A Proxy Access File (or 'pac' file) has been created that will direct your browser to use the SOCKS proxy for `.local` requests.
 Enable this by configuring your browser proxy to use: